Fostering

 Changes at home

 Some things changed in our house, to create good habits.
-I wasn’t allowed to come out the shower any more with just a towel on, or to look for my school trousers in just my underwear.
-My mum said we had to be more private, this annoyed me, but it wasn’t really a big deal.
-My mum said it was to keep us safe and to keep the children safe.
-Dressing gowns need to be worn even on pyjama days.
 We had to chap doors if they are shut and wait to be invited in.
 If I am in the room with one of the children, the door has to be open.
 The rules are the same for all the children.

 Children coming to stay